This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 When my children were all preschool aged and younger, I was constantly physically busy, but I was rarely mentally busy.
 I soon realized that I’m the sort of person who is happiest when she is also mentally busy.

-I listened to a slew of podcasts during those early years of motherhood.
+I knew I wanted to find all the best homeschooling podcasts, so I listened to a slew of contenders during those early years of motherhood.
 As I’ve begun homeschooling my kindergartener “for real,” my podcast listening time has decreased, but these all still hold special places in my heart.

 The New Mason Jar – Everything Cindy Rollins puts out is fabulous, and her latest podcast is no exception.
 She is such a warm, nurturing, grandmotherly type.
 She is one of the foremothers of the Charlotte Mason resurgence in the homeschooling community.
 She was instrumental in the development of the Ambleside Online curriculum.
 While I lean a bit more towards the classical end of the spectrum, I still glean good ideas from her discussions.